Kparobo Arierhi

-Kaparaobo Arierhi (born 11 January 2007) is a Nigerian professional footballer who plays as a striker for OBOS-Ligaen club Mjøndalen, on loan from Lillestrøm and the Nigerian U20 national team.
+Kaparaobo Arierhi (born 11 January 2007) is a Nigerian professional footballer who plays as a striker for Lillestrøm.

 Club career

 Arierhi joined Lillestrøm SK in 2025.
 On 17 July, 2025, he was loaned to Mjøndalen.

 International career

 Arierhi played youth football for Nigeria in the 2025 U-20 Africa Cup of Nations where he made 6 appearances and scored 1 goal helping the team achieve a third place finish.
 And in the 2025 WAFU B U20 tournament Arierhi scored 3 goals, with 2 coming in the final helping Nigeria secure victory against Ghana.
-Nigerian national team veteran Alex Iwobi has praised Arierhi, calling him the next Victor Osimhen, who is current the second highest goal scorer in Nigeran history.
+Nigerian national team veteran Alex Iwobi has praised Arierhi, calling him the next Victor Osimhen, who is current the second highest goal scorer in Nigerian history.